Install the plugin from Obsidian Community Plugins (search "Nexus AI Chat Importer")

 Export Format: Individual chat-{uuid}.json files (one per conversation) + attachments in chat-{uuid}-files/ directories

-💡 Tip for Le Chat Users:
+💡 Tip for Mistral Vibe Users:

 If you want to preserve generated images, download them manually before exporting